 This spell of poor weather coincided with much worse conditions elsewhere in Queensland, which resulted in considerable flooding and some travel disruption.
 After O'Reilly's we drove north past Brisbane to Hervey Bay where we met someone at the airport who had been stranded in some remote location for a depressing 6 days waiting for the floods to clear!
-Fortunately we experienced nothing like this and all our pre-booked travel arrangements worked smoothly.
-The weather on Lady Elliot Island, at the southern end of the Great Barrier Reef, and our final birding destination was warm and sunny at times, but there was also some heavy rain, especially at night.
+Fortunately we experienced nothing like that and all our pre-booked travel arrangements worked smoothly.
+The weather on Lady Elliot Island, at the southern end of the Great Barrier Reef, and our final birding destination, was warm and sunny at times, but there was also some heavy rain, especially at night.

 Sydney, our final stop, was again reasonably warm but even here we had a little rain from time to time.

 All pics were taken in RAW format, and I use NeatImage for noise suppression, with PhotoShop Elements 9.0 for subsequent processing.
 For further details see the equipment and image processing pages elsewhere on this website.

 © All pictures copyright Stephen Burch